undergrad-partner-school

 Campus Life

-It is not all about learning and grades at University of Houston: campus life is a crucial component of your educational experience.
-Find out some details about students' life at University of Houston.
+Not everything at University of Houston is about learning and grades: campus life is an essential part of your educational experience.
+Check out some info about campus life at University of Houston.

 Student Organizations

-If you are interested in music, you can join the University of Houston band or chorus.
+Students who like music can join the University of Houston band or chorus.
 For students with a talent for acting, there is a drama club.
-For individuals with an interest in media and communication, University of Houston publishes its own newspaper and has its own radio station.
+Interested in media and communication?
+University of Houston publishes its own newspaper and has its own radio station.

 Student Services

-University of Houston has a number of services necessary for a pleasant and safe life on campus.
+University of Houston provides a number of services needed for a comfortable and secure life on campus.

-All in all, campus life at University of Houston is rich and vibrant and provides everything most students need.
+All in all, campus life at University of Houston is rich and vibrant and provides all you need for a comfortable stay.

 Career Services